 There are no books for the course.
-Instead, we will explore the topic with a series of readings that will comprise the source of weekly papers you will be asked to write and the topic of the next week's discussion.
+Instead, we will explore the topic with a series of readings that will comprise the source of weekly papers you will be asked to write and the topic of the next week's discussion, and the exploration of various computer-based memory models.
+To the latter end, you will need access to a computer upon which you can install the latest versions of (open-source and free) software applications to run the models.
+To connect your computer to the displays in the AH 177, you will need an HDMI cable that connects to the video-out of your computer.